padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/apps/grafana/README.md

 ### 5.2.
 Prometheus

----

 #### 5.2.1.
-PadoGrid 0.9.22+
+Installing and Starting Prometheus

-PadoGrid 0.9.22 includes integrated support for Prometheus and Grafana, greatly simplifying the installation and management steps.
+PadoGrid includes integrated support for Prometheus and Grafana, greatly simplifying the installation and management steps.

 Install Prometheus using `install_padogrid` and `update_products`: